 Contact: Joint Information Center (912) 944-7122

-Specialists continue to actively monitoring air and water quality around the vessel, Jekyll Island, and St. Simons Island.
-Members of the public are encouraged to visit the Georgia Department of Public Health website or call (844) 863-0325 for public health information and advisories.
+The Georgia Department of Health has issued a swimming and fishing advisory, and members of the public are encouraged to visit the Georgia Department of Public Health website or call (844) 863-0325 for further public health information and advisories.
+Specialists continue to actively monitor air and water quality around the vessel, Jekyll Island, and St. Simons Island.

 The Unified Command is partnering with local stakeholder groups to track and evaluate reported sightings of oil, including working with permitted wildlife rehabilitators to locate, examine and rehabilitate potentially oiled wildlife.
 Members of the public should not touch oil or attempt to rescue oiled birds or wildlife.
 They should instead report any sightings of oil to (800) 424-8802 and report any oiled wildlife to (800) 261-0980.